 Before the first paragraph, you should aim to write some key bullet points to summarise the benefits of your product or service.

-4. First Paragraph is crucial
+4. The first paragraph is crucial

 Try to insert a very short, punchy first paragraph summarising the aims of the press release – this can be either before or after the key points.
 Your press release should start off strong, followed by the detail.
 You may decide just to write a strong opening paragraph and not to use bullet points – that’s entirely up to you of course.

-6. Notes to Editors
+6. Notes to editors

 Ensure you include contact email addresses and phone numbers, and ensure the relevant people are on hand to take calls if you are running a new campaign to promote a product or service.